makiftutuncu/periodik/core/README.md

 # periodik-core

 This is the core module of periodik.
-It is a read-only property delegate that can provide a value refreshed periodically.
+It is a read-only property delegate that can provide a value updated periodically.

 ## Table of Contents